Table of Contents

 Beginning with the third stage of addiction, after some time of regular and continued use, the body and brain become accustomed to drugs and alcohol.
 This is known as a tolerance.

-A person starts to take more of the substance so he or she will experience the same type of mental or physical reward or escape they felt during the first use stage.
+A person starts to take more of the substance so he or she will experience the same type of mental and physical reward or escape they felt during the first use stage.

-In some cases, people may not even notice that they are drinking more alcohol, or using higher doses of drug or medication.
+In many cases, people may not even notice that they are drinking more alcohol or using higher doses of drug or medication.

-However for others, especially those developing a tolerance to a prescription painkiller, they may immediately recognize that their normal amount of medication is not “working” like it once was.
+Some individuals, especially those developing a tolerance to a prescription painkiller, may immediately recognize that their normal amount of medication is not “working” like it once was.

-A person with a high tolerance to a substance might need more of it to feel its effects.
+A person with a high tolerance to a substance will need more of it to feel the effects.

-But in the case of alcohol, an individual’s blood alcohol content would still register as legally intoxicated after the same amount of drinks they consumed in stage one or two.
-They simply wouldn’t “feel” like they were drunk.
+But in the case of alcohol, an individual’s blood alcohol content will still register as legally intoxicated after the same number of drinks they consumed in stage one or two.
+They simply won’t “feel” like they are drunk.

-Building a tolerance to drugs, whether alcohol or prescription medications, is an early and clear warning sign of addiction.
+Building a tolerance to addictive substances, whether alcohol or prescription medications, is an early and clear warning sign of addiction.

 4. The Fourth Stage of Addiction – Dependence

-The fourth stage of addiction is known as dependence, and is often confused with addiction, and while that’s understandable, it’s not necessarily the same thing.
+The fourth stage of addiction is known as dependence, and is often confused with addiction.
+While that’s understandable, it’s not necessarily the same thing.

-Here, a person’s life may still seem quite functional in some cases, though in reality they might have shaped their day-to-day routine around being able to use drugs or alcohol while still meeting some of their responsibilities.
+Here, a person’s life may still seem quite functional, though in reality they might have shaped their day-to-day routine around being able to use drugs or alcohol while still meeting some of their responsibilities.

-It is a precarious balance in this stage because the dependence often also becomes physical.
+It’s a tricky balance in this stage because the dependence often also becomes physical.
 That means when going too long without a particular drug or alcohol, a person may start to experience physical withdrawal symptoms.

 Stage four is characterized by a person that only feels normal or functional while under some level of intoxication from drugs, alcohol, or prescription medications.